 I’m a Buckinghamshire girl – Buckinghamshire being one of England’s Home Counties just north of London.
 I was born in Reading but my family moved to the small Buckinghamshire village of ‘Whiteleaf’ when I was 5 years old.
-An idyllic part of the world which was leafy, sleepy and very much untouched.
+An idyllic part of the world that was leafy, sleepy, and very much untouched.
 As an outdoor child, who would spend all day in the woods with the dog, it was a fabulous place to grow up.

 I was schooled in the tiny village school which encouraged my creativity to flourish and to some extent my brain too.
 I loved my time there, and along with the other village children, have wonderful memories.
 Onwards and upwards!
 Sir Henry Floyd in Aylesbury was to be my secondary school of choice.
 I had many happy hours there too, although applying myself and homework were never my strong points.
-Making friends was though, and this is where I met my life long friend.
+Making friends was though, and this is where I met my lifelong friend.

 Aylesbury became the geographical hub of my life and I soon found work there, disastrously bought a house or two, and settled into that routine that inevitably sucks us all in.

 I’m skipping through the years here, as there are a lot of them.
 I loved and lost, bought and sold, slobbed out and got fit, and also gradually made it up the management chain at work.
 I’m not sure how all this happened but before I knew it I was teetering on the edge of such a large corporate hole that I thought I may fall in, never to return.
 An opportunity came my way in 2004 and so I left my career of 20 years and went traveling.